 Diet, nutrition, and medicines

-As mentioned in the section "Can non-small cell lung cancer be found early?", a large clinical trial called the National Lung Screening Trial (NLST) found that spiral CT scanning in people at high risk of lung cancer (due to smoking history) lowered the risk of death from lung cancer, when compared to chest x-rays.
+As mentioned in the section “Can small cell lung cancer be found early?”, a large clinical trial called the National Lung Screening Trial (NLST) found that spiral CT scans in people at high risk of lung cancer (due to smoking history) lower the risk of death from lung cancer, when compared to chest x-rays.
 This finding has led to the development of screening guidelines for lung cancer.

-Another approach uses newer, more sensitive tests to look for cancer cells in sputum samples.
-Researchers have recently found several changes that often affect the DNA of lung cancer cells.
-Current studies are looking at new diagnostic tests that specifically recognize these DNA changes to see if this approach is useful in finding lung cancers at an earlier stage.
+Another approach now being studied uses newer, more sensitive tests to look for cancer cells in sputum samples.
+Researchers have found several changes often seen in the DNA of lung cancer cells.
+Current studies are looking at new tests that can spot these DNA changes to see if they can find lung cancers at an earlier stage.

 Also known as autofluorescence bronchoscopy, this technique may help doctors find some lung cancers earlier, when they may be easier to treat.
 For this test, the doctor inserts a bronchoscope through the mouth or nose and into the lungs.
 The end of the bronchoscope has a special fluorescent light on it, instead of a normal (white) light.

 The fluorescent light causes abnormal areas in the airways to show up in a different color than healthy parts of the airway.
 Some of these areas might not be visible under white light, so the color difference may help doctors find these areas sooner.
 Some cancer centers now use this technique to look for early lung cancers, especially if there are no obvious tumors seen with normal bronchoscopy.

 This imaging test uses CT scans to create detailed 3-dimensional pictures of the airways in the lungs.
 The images can be seen as if the doctor were actually using a bronchoscope.